rundeck/rundeck/docker/official/README.md

 ### `RUNDECK_GRAILS_UPLOAD_MAXSIZE`

-Controls both the `maxFileSize` and `maxRequest` for the grails controller config.
+Controls both the `maxFileSize` and `maxRequest` for the grails controller config and `maxsize` for the Rundeck fileUploadService tempfile config.

 The internal default is approximately `25Mib` or `26214400`.

 ### `RUNDECK_SERVER_ADDRESS=0.0.0.0`